IQAndreas/markdown-licenses/artistic-v2.0.md

 named in the copyright notice for the entire Package.

-“Contributor” means any party that has contributed code or other material to the Package, in accordance with the Copyright Holder's procedures.
+“Contributor” means any party that has contributed code or other material to the Package, in accordance with the Copyright Holder’s procedures.

 “You” and “your” means any person who would like to copy,